 Ethernet cables are fairly versatile and can be used in a home or office setting.
 The port is not only standard across all of the cable categories, but also internationally recognized so if you travel, you will likely be able to find or utilize an ethernet connection.

 In businesses, most desktop computers are hardwired in as ethernet provides faster and more consistent internet.
-Imagine if an entire office was attempting to use wifi at the same time, it would likely be a very slow connection.
-Having equipment and computers hardwired into the internet utilizing an ethernet cable frees up the wifi connection for visitors or smaller devices such as laptops or phones.
+Imagine if an entire office was attempting to use WiFi at the same time, it would likely be a very slow connection.
+Having ethernet equipment and computers hardwired into the internet utilizing an ethernet cable frees up the WiFi connection for visitors or smaller devices such as laptops or phones.

-Unfortunately, like most things in this world, there is not just one type of ethernet cable.
+Just like any other technology there is not only one type of ethernet cable category.
 There are a handful of categories that are common but have slight differences which primarily deal with the speed of which information passes through the cable.
 Here are some of the most popular ethernet cable categories today:

-Category 5e (Cat5e) is slightly faster than a standard Cat5 and also is designed so there is little interference with other electrical cables or devices.
+Cat5e Cable is slightly faster than a standard Cat5 and also is designed so there is little interference with other electrical cables or devices.
 This cable gives you an advantage with crosstalk compared to Cat5 cable.
 Cat5e ethernet cables are rated for 100MHz and 1Gb speeds.

-Category 6 (Cat6) transfers information at a speed of up to 10 gigabits per second, significantly faster than a Cat5 or Cat 5e.
+Cat6 Cable transfers information at a speed of up to 10 gigabits per second, significantly faster than a Cat5 or Cat 5e.
 It is known for being a bit stiffer though which can be challenging if you have to pull the wire through walls or around corners.
 It's spec is rated for 1Gb up to 100 meters (328 Feet) and 250Mhz.

-Category 7 (Cat7) cables are meant for long-distance.
-This is not necessarily a cable you would use to run from your tv to your router a few feet away, but one that offers 100 gigabits per second of speed across distances up to 15 meters.
+Cat7 cables are meant for long-distance.
+This is not necessarily a cable you would use to run from your TV to your router a few feet away, but one that offers 10 gigabits per second of speed across distances up to 100 meters.
 It also is considered shielded which means there is almost no possibility of electrical interference with the cable when terminated properly with shielded connectors.

-Category 8 (Cat8) Ethernet cables are the newest cable category and the highest rated.
+Cat8 Cable Ethernet cables are the newest cable category and the highest rated.
 They are built for data centers or businesses that have a large volume of technologies that need to be wired in.
 They are some of the fastest cables that provide the largest amount of bandwidth.
 Get a whopping 40Gb and 2000MHz at distances up to 30 meters with this cable.

 There are a few key benefits of utilizing ethernet cables to hard-wire your devices.